hlee260/ARTIST-Integration-Companion/README.md

  dARTs whose aptamers are predicted to form a G-quadruplex* are supplemented with 100 mM of KCl during annealing.

- *G-quadruplex predictions are available under: https://bioinformatics.ramapo.edu/QGRS/index.php (Kikin and Bagga et al., Nuc.
+ *Not all papers mention whether the aptamer forms a G-quadruplex.
+If unknown, G-quadruplex predictions are available under: https://bioinformatics.ramapo.edu/QGRS/index.php (Kikin and Bagga et al., Nuc.
 Acid Res.
 34, 676-682 (2006).)

  Detailed methods are available in the main text of the paper.

+ - Titration grid of salt concentration vs ligand concentration.
+ARTISTIC picks the highest salt concentration in the input buffer/salt conditions to generate salt titration grid.
+  - Column: Monovalent salts (e.g., Na+, K+) span across 0 to 100 mM, and divalent salts (e.g., Mg2+, Ca2+) span across 0 to 5 mM.
+    - RNA aptamers should be supplemented with 2 mM of manganese!
+    - PBS (Phosphate-Buffered Saline) buffer contains ~ 137 mM of Na+.
+ARTISTIC will identify PBS as Na+ titration.
+  - Columns 2+: RFU (Relative Fluorescence Units) for each ligand concentration
+  - Rows: Ligand concentration based on Kd,reported multipliers (0, 1×, 2×, 2.5×, 5×, 10×, 25x, 50x, 100x Kd)

 ## 2. Kd,apparent Fit
 ### Purpose: